 An IC as used here always struggles with the fact that it is hard to connect the required components in the shortest way AND at the same time have sufficient wide PCB tracks, able to let the currents flow.
-With the over 10A this IC can do, the only correct way to do this job is by a double sided PCB.
+With the over 8A this IC can do, the only correct way to do this job is by a double sided PCB.
 Even then, regular 15um thick copper is not enough, so we use (2x) 35um copper layers.
 Due to the double sided board, we also could make the tracks as short and wide as possible.
 Together with quality components, this IC now shows what it really can do.

 We use an EU manufactured double sided FR4+ board with parts printing, solder mask, etc. You won't find better quality!
-Now it even makes sense to use high quality connectors, wiring and speakers!
+Now it even makes sense to use high quality connectors and wiring.

-The TI datasheet strongly recommends to keep the speaker track as thick and as short as possible and as far away from the input circuitry, so we did.
-Actually, shorter and wider as we do is simply not possible.
-The speaker ground goes directly to the power Supply capacitors and the central ground connection.
+The TI datasheet strongly recommends to keep the speaker tracks as thick and as short as possible and as far away from the input circuitry, so we did.
+Actually, shorter than we do is not possible.

+The speaker grounds go directly to the power Supply capacitors and the central ground connection.

 Also, we kept the input ground apart from the output ground as strongly recommended by TI (we always do).
 The input ground also leads directly to this centre ground pin, so not affected by speaker currents.

 Both use large surface area's at both sides ground planes, so about 50% of both sides is actually grounded.

-As also recommended by the TI datasheet, we use an output coil, so capacitive loads (as more and more speaker systems tend to show due to complex flitering) will be accepted more easy.
-We wound this coil around a 10R/5W Mundorf MOX resistor, which is also recommended by TI.
+As also recommended by the TI datasheet, we use an output coil, so capacitive loads (as more and more speaker systems tend to show) will be accepted more easy.
+We wound this coil around a 10R/3W MOX resistor, which is also recommended by TI.

 Besides way to thin copper tracks and mostly counterfeited IC's, In the cheap Internet modules you'll also find the cheapest input capacitor one can find and so, acting as a filter already.

-With us, you can mount a serious MKP version, f.e.
-Mundorf MCap400 or Intertechnik KPQS-2,2.
-There are multiple holes for all kinds of dimensions, 15/22,5/27,5/41mm pitch versions.
-Max width is 19mm.
-This cap is connected to the ACin line.
-Ready built modules and kits are delivered with a nice MKP Panasonic ECWFW-2,2uF/450V, pitch 15mm.
+Our Ready built modules and kits are delivered with a nice MKP Panasonic ECWFW-1,0uF/450V, pitch 10mm.
 If you want other types, just mention it in the order form comment line.
-We have lots to choose from.

-We added a INdc input, where you bypass the on-board input capacitor.
-In that case, be sure that the input signal is dc free!
-You could also use this INdc while using a large, external mounted (mostly large) High-End capacitor as shown in the picture below.

 As it always should be, RF interference from outside is blocked by an RC network in the input circuit and the gain of the IC is limited beyond the audio range by the TI listed circuit, avoiding oscillations and other mishaps.
+Ringing, "motorboating" and oscillation effects will not occur in (any of) our designs.

-As it should be done always (increasing GSM, 4G, Wifi, etc. signals), the input is filtered by an RC network (1k/470p).
+As it should be done always (increasing GSM, 4G, Wifi, etc. signals), the inputs are filtered by RC network (1k/470p) networks.
 The gain and bandwidth of the IC is limited beyond the audio range by the TI listed circuit, avoiding oscillations and other mishaps.
-We found out that more simple solutions to be found at the internet tend to show oscillations and severe "motorboating" effects very easy!
+Unfortunately, we found out that more simple solutions to be found at the internet tend to show oscillations and severe "motorboating" effects!
 So, don't use those simplified schematics.
-With a small SMD capacitor between both inputs of the IC, gain is limited to 1x at very high frequencies.
-These simple extra's make our modules very safe working units in cases something really could go wrong.

-As in about all our designs, we use quality 1% MOX resistors.
-In some of our top models we even use 0,1%, like in the transistor array mirror circuit of our VS-20 input module for our reference quality amplifier modules.
+As in about all our designs, we use 1% MOX resistors of course.
+In some of our top models we even use 0,1%.

-The PCB's have that much copper and are conducting heat that well that it normally would be hard to solder larger or heat sensitive parts to it.
-Around the heat sensitive/large parts we took precautions and partly decoupled them from the main track.
+The PCB's have that much copper that it normally would be hard to solder larger parts to it, since the board takes all the heat away.
+Around heat sensitive/large parts we took precautions and partly decoupled them from the main track.

-Still, you need a 60W (temp. controlled!) iron to solder several parts, f.e. the rectifier and power supply capacitors.
+Still, you need a 60W iron to solder several parts, f.e. the rectifier and power supply capacitors.